 TSN analyst Ray Ferraro tweeted shortly after Boucher’s firing that the Tampa Bay bench had been dead during the Toronto game.
 The team had likely been progressively tuning Boucher out for some time.
 They stopped believing in him.

 I’ve seen a lot of arguments over the last few days that Boucher’s firing was caused by “bad goaltending” or “bad defensemen.”
 Such arguments are at best not very well thought out, and at worst, ridiculous.
 If anything, the team’s sub-par goaltending was the only reason why Boucher was given the benefit of the doubt for so long (which is ironic, considering Boucher’s greatest glory was achieved on the back on unrealistically stellar play by Dwayne Roloson in 2011).
-CBC’s Elliot Friedman, in an interview on Sports Net 590 radio, said “Yzerman believed there were deficiencies in goaltending and [the Lightning] need to play differently to cover up for those and Boucher wouldn’t.”
+CBC’s Elliot Friedman, in an interview on Sports Net 590 radio, said “Yzerman believed there were deficiencies in goaltending and need to play differently to cover up for those and Boucher wouldn’t.”
 But it goes beyond that.
 The fact of the matter is Anders Lindback was playing his best hockey of the season just prior to his injury and the team was still losing.
 And before I’ll listen to any of your arguments about how terrible this team’s defensive unit is, I’ll first require you to tell me what’s so great about the Winnipeg Jets’ defensemen.
 How about the Carolina Hurricanes defense?
 The Toronto Maple Leafs?

 Take a look at least season’s Tampa Bay Lightning defense.
 Compare that to this season’s.
 No one is saying that the Bolts’ have a blue line capable of contending for a Stanley Cup – but they should be better than last year.
 This year’s team should not be plagued with the same problems as last year’s team.
 The common denominator is the coach.